 Each host profile will tell you about the host, and the kind of work they expect you (the workawayer) to help them with.
 Read it carefully and ask for accommodation and job details, weekly routine, and food arrangements before you commit.

-So if you’re planning to travel the world, on a long-term, without wanting to spend much, and getting maximum learning, hospitality networks like Workaway can help you in a big way.
+So if you’re planning to travel the world, on a long-term, without wanting to spend much money, and still get maximum exposure, hospitality networks like Workaway can help you in a big way.
 There are people across the world who have been doing this.
-I have myself met a few such people during my travels, who have only been travelling using such networks while saving 100% on their food and accommodation — all they pay for is transportation and flights to get from one country to the other.
+I have myself met a few people during my travels who have only been travelling using such networks while saving 100% on their food and accommodation — all they pay for is transportation and flights to get from one country to the other.

 Other Similar Platforms

 There are a number of similar websites offering a different work-exchange prospect.
 WWOOF for example is a popular platform, that matches people looking for work on farms with farmers.
-And it works pretty much similar to Workaway.
+And it works pretty much similar to how Workaway does.

 If, however, you are only looking for free accommodation and are going to move between places very frequently I can personally recommend using Couchsurfing — an online (free) directory of local hosts willing to offer a free place to stay to passing travellers.
 I’ve personally tried Couchsurfing while travelling in Europe for 3 nights in Zurich, and it was a great experience.

 Other than Couchsurfing, Workaway and WWOOF, here’s a very precise list on Guardian about top 10 hospitality network sites in the world.
 But for someone from India, whose passport doesn’t offer much freedom across the world, I cannot guarantee how useful the other platforms can be.